VerifyTests/Verify/docs/verify-zip.md

 ## FileScrubber

-`VerifyDirectory` has an optional parameter `fileScrubber` that allows file specific scrubbing:
+`VerifyZip` has an optional parameter `fileScrubber` that allows file specific scrubbing:

 <!-- snippet: VerifyZipWithFileScrubber -->
 <a id='snippet-VerifyZipWithFileScrubber'></a>